Top 5 Whole Life Companies for Infinite Banking

 - and watered-down policies paying no further dividends.

-Ohio National had previously transitioned from a True Mutual Company into a Mutual Holding Company structure, which made its demutualization easier to do.
-Mutual Holding Companies immediately spin off the operating insurance business into a stock company, even though it’s still initially 100% owned by policyholders in the newly formed holding company.
-That way, if a Mutual Holding Company needs to raise capital by issuing stock, selling stock, or creating new stock subsidiaries, they won’t be restricted in doing so because of its prior True Mutual Structure.
+You see, when adopting this structure, a Mutual Holding Company immediately spins off its operating insurance business into a stock company, even though it remains 100% owned by policyholders in the newly formed holding company.
+That way, if a Mutual Holding Company needs to raise capital by issuing stock, selling stock, or creating new stock subsidiaries, it won’t be restricted in doing so because of its prior True Mutual Structure.

 I honestly don’t understand the rationale of how any well-researched consumer can justify adding this additional risk to their multi-generational plan, especially when they can already get a much better-performing policy from one of the True Mutual companies.